fashomelab/corneb/README.md

 <div align="center">
   <h3>Automated Homelab for Hands-On DevOps Practice</h3>
   <p>
-    Welcome to FasHomeLab – my personal, fully automated setup blending on-premise hardware with cloud integration.
-Built with Terraform, Ansible, Kubernetes, and GitOps, it's a showcase of resilient infrastructure engineering.
-Explore the architecture, dive into tech stacks, and see real-world skills in action.
+    Welcome to FasHomeLab.
+What began as a passion project with a few Raspberry Pis has evolved into this fully automated setup blending on-premise hardware with cloud integration.
+Built with Terraform, Ansible, Kubernetes, and GitOps, it's a living showcase of my skills in building resilient, code-driven systems.
     <br />
     <a href="#overall-architecture"><strong>View Architecture »</strong></a>
     · <a href="https://github.com/fashomelab/corneb/issues">Report Bug</a>